scalalandio/chimney/docs/docs/supported-transformations.md

  - `TransformedNamesComparison.CaseInsensitiveEquality` - 2 names are considered equal if `equalsIgnoreCase` returns
   `true`

-However, these 3 does not exhaust all possible comparisons and you might need to provide one yourself.
+However, these 3 do not exhaust all possible comparisons and you might need to provide one yourself.

 !!! warning